Resource Banner

 Cons:

-• May not be sufficient for systems with fundamental architectural issues
+• It may not be sufficient for systems with fundamental architectural issues

 3. Rebuilding or Rewriting from Scratch